Theoretical physics · UCLA

 Research Experience

-University of Tokyo — H. Liang Nuclear Theory Group (2025–Present)
+University of Tokyo — H. Liang Nuclear Theory Group 2025 –

 Supported by Mani L. Bhaumik Institute for Theoretical Physics Summer 2025 Research Fellowship and 2025 - 2026 UCLA URSP.